 D. James Bidzos has served as Executive Chairman since August 2009 and President and Chief Executive Officer since August 2011.
 He served as Executive Chairman and Chief Executive Officer on an interim basis from June 2008 to August 2009 and served as President from June 2008 to January 2009.
 He served as Chairman of the Board since August 2007 and from April 1995 to December 2001.
 He served as Vice Chairman of the Board from December 2001 to August 2007.
-Mr. Bidzos served as a director of VeriSign Japan from March 2008 to August 2010 and served as Representative Director of VeriSign Japan from March 2008 to September 2008.
+Mr. Bidzos served as a director of VeriSign Japan from March 2008 to August 2008 to September 2008.
 Mr. Bidzos served as Vice Chairman of RSA Security Inc., an internet identity and access management solution provider, from March 1999 to May 2002, and Executive Vice President from July 1996 to February 1999.
 Prior thereto, he served as President and Chief Executive Officer of RSA Data Security, Inc. from 1986 to February 1999.